zuwiki/dove_py/SPECIFICATION.md

 API
 ===

 Dove itself is only a server.
 A client is used to interact with a server (or multiple servers, if the client wants to support it).
-Due to the complex queries for tasks, such as according to start date, due date, tag, project,
+Due to the complex queries for tasks, such as according to tag, project, user, start date, due date, *range* of start or due dates, and probably more, Dove uses an RPC API.
+Specifically, [JSON-RPC](http://json-rpc.org/).

 TODO
 ====